-During the 10-week program, students are required to perform 120 successful phlebotomy collections within the outpatient setting prior to advancing to the inpatient setting.
-The students then continue with venous collections; however, they will additionally be exposed to arterial-punctures, collecting specimens from arterial lines and assisting nurses with central line collections.
+During the 10-week program, students are required to perform approximately 100 successful phlebotomy collections within the outpatient setting prior to advancing to the inpatient setting.
+Students then continue with venous collections, though they are also exposed to arterial punctures, collecting specimens from arterial lines and assisting nurses with central line collections.
 Students must complete approximately 160 total clinical training hours.

 Mayo School of Health Sciences uses these evaluative tools: